Navigating GCC Tax Changes: A Guide for Entrepreneurs

 Check how the upcoming CIT and DMTT rules will affect your bottom line.
 This includes understanding your obligations under OECD-aligned frameworks.
 Also, assess the financial impact of new excise or carbon taxes.

 Don’t treat taxes as an afterthought.
 Your tax strategy should align with operational goals and local regulations.
-For instance, petroleum companies in KSA face sector-specific rules that need tailored planning.
+For instance, petroleum companies in KSA face sector-specific rules that require tailored planning.

 Navigating cross-border tax compliance and incentives is complex.
-Specialised advisors can help minimise liabilities, optimise tax strategies.
+Specialised tax advisors can help minimise liabilities, optimise tax positions.
 This ensures smooth registration with local authorities.

-Regular reviews help you to stay updated with legal changes.
-You can seek out new exemptions or incentives, which is especially beneficial for businesses in Free Zones or Special Economic Zones.
+Frequent reviews help you adapt to legal updates.
+You can try to discover new exemptions or incentives.
+This is particularly useful for businesses in Free Zones or Special Economic Zones.

-Missing registration or filing deadlines for DMTT or CbCR can result in penalties.
-Create a tax calendar to stay on track.
+Missing registration or filing deadlines for DMTT or Country-by-Country Reporting (CbCR) can result in penalties.
+Establish a tax calendar and assign internal responsibility to stay on track.

 How 10xM Can Help You Master GCC Tax Reforms and Drive Business Success